 In case you are stuck somewhere in the setup process (or later, much later on), there are ways to reach support in either case.

 With Snappa, you can use the drop-down “Help” menu up on the right side of the in-app navigation bar.
-You will get access to a knowledge base, direct customer support (ticket system and ), as well as links to 16 video tutorials.
+You will get access to a knowledge base, direct customer support ticket system as well as links to 16 video tutorials.
 There are no options for email or phone support, though, so if you need a one on one type of guidance, you might not be very happy about that.

 But Canva does offer both phone and email support.
 The Canva YouTube channel is a goldmine of dozens of videos to help you learn about new Canva features, how-tos, and other Canva news.

 In fact, if you subscribe to the Canva for Work option priced at $12.95/month, you will get priority support ahead of the free option folk.
 And further upgrading to an enterprise plan gets you a dedicated account manager to troubleshoot any problems you might come across.
 Still, Canva offers a 99.9% uptime promise for enterprise users.

 Canva free allows you to create two folders where you’ll be saving all your work in an orderly manner.
 That means you can easily recover an image you’ve made without taking 15 minutes to find it in an endless depository.